Ahmed2Game/Tatar-War/README.md

 5- if you are work in Cpanel panel you can add server auto from game admin in (السيرفرات)

 but you need change cpanel url in (settings/db.php)

+# Send mail settings

+Go to file (system/library/functions.php) in line 429 431 432 change server and user name and password with your data